robzolkos/claude-commands/README.markdown

 ### Learning & Reflection
 - **quiz** - Generates interactive quizzes to reinforce learning from coding sessions
 - **reflect** - Captures and saves key learnings from completed tasks
+- **lw** - Provide a summary of last weeks work appropriate for non-technical stakeholders